-Travel and tourism is the second-largest export industry in the United States and the largest services sector export.
-Every 40 visitors to the U.S. will create one new U.S job.
-For 2018, the National Tourism and Travel Organization (NNTO) estimates a total of 78 million international visitors to the United States and 2.1 million visitors from Germany, accounting for 2.7 percent of international arrivals.
-Germany is ranked 6th worldwide in terms of visitors per year making it a profoundly important market for the United States.
+Travel and tourism is the second-largest export industry in the United States and the largest service sector export.
+Every 63 visitors to the U.S. will create one new U.S job.
+For 2019, the National Tourism and Travel Organization (NNTO) forecasts a total of 81 million international visitors to the United States and 2.1 million visitors from Germany, accounting for 2.6 percent of international arrivals.
+Germany is currently ranked 7th worldwide in terms of visitors per year, making it a profoundly important market for the United States.

-The majority of German visitors to the United States book their travel through German tour operators and/or travel agencies, thus availing of the protection of German consumer travel protection laws safeguarding their holiday investment.
+The majority of German visitors to the United States book their travel through German tour operators and/or travel agencies, thus lending to the protection of German consumer travel protection laws safeguarding their holiday investment.
 German visitors plan ahead and book early.
 Typically, they stay longer and spend more money than domestic visitors.

-The U.S. Travel Association estimates that spending by international travelers to the United States in 2016 reached USD 245 billion and supported directly or indirectly 1.2 million of the 8.8 million American jobs in the tourism industry.
+The U.S. Travel Association estimates that spending by international travelers to the United States in 2018 reached USD 256 billion and supported 1.2 million of the 8.9 million American jobs in the tourism industry either directly or indirectly.
 (This includes passenger fares on U.S. carriers by international travelers to the United States.)
-In 2016, German visitors to the United States spent a total of USD 8.1 billion (ranked 10th worldwide and 2nd after the UK in Europe).
+In 2017, German visitors to the United States spent a total of USD 8.25 billion (ranked 10th worldwide and 2nd after the UK in Europe).

-Policies in the German and European markets for travel to the United States which could potentially cause challenges are flight access, visa waiver, ESTA, immigration issues, and drivers’ license issues.
+Policies in the German and European markets for travel to the United States such as flight access, visa waiver, ESTA, immigration issues, and drivers’ license issues could potentially cause challenges.